Systematic error mitigation for the PIXIE Fourier transform spectrometer: PIXIE Instrument and Observations

 Figure \ref{pixie_optics_fig} shows the PIXIE instrument concept.
 It consists of a polarizing Fourier transform spectrometer with two input ports illuminated by co-pointed beams on the sky.
 The 55~cm diameter primary mirrors produce circular tophat beams with diameter 2.65\deg, roughly equivalent to Gaussian beams with 1.65\deg~full width at half maximum.
 A pair of polarizing wire grids splits the light from each beam into orthogonal linear polarizations then mixes the beams.
 A movable structure with two mirrors introduces an optical phase delay before a second set of polarizing grids recombines the beams and routes them to the two output ports.
 Each output port contains a pair of polarization-sensitive bolometers, mounted to absorb mutually orthogonal polarization states.

 As the phase-delay mirrors sweep back and forth, each of the 4 detectors samples the resulting interference fringe pattern as a function of the optical phase delay.
-Let $\vec{E} = E_x \hat{x} + E_y \hat{y}$ represent the electric field incident from the sky.
+Let $\vec{E} = E_x \hat{x} + E_y \hat{y}$ represent the electric field incident from the sky in an orthogonal basis $\hat{x}$ and $\hat{y}$.
 The power $P$ at the detectors as a function of the phase delay $z$ may be written

-where $\hat{x}$ and $\hat{y}$ refer to orthogonal linear polarizations, $\epsilon$ is the (polarized) detector absorption efficiency, $f$ is the transmission through the optics to the detector, L and R refer to the detectors in the left and right concentrators, A and B refer to the two input beams, and $\omega$ is the angular frequency of incident radiation.
+where $x$ and $y$ refer to orthogonal linear polarizations, $\epsilon$ is the (polarized) detector absorption efficiency, $f$ is the transmission through the optics to the detector, L and R refer to the detectors in the left and right concentrators, A and B refer to the two input beams, and $\omega$ is the angular frequency of incident radiation.
 The optical phase delay $z$ is related to the physical mirror position $\Delta L$ as

 where $\theta$ is the angle of incident radiation with respect to the mirror movement, $\delta$ is the dispersion in the beam, and the factor of 4 reflects the symmetric folding of the optical path.
 The factor of $1/2$ rather than $1/4$ for each of the four detectors results from use of 2 input ports rather than a single port.
 When both input ports are open to the sky, the power at each detector consists of a dc term proportional to the intensity $E_x^2 + E_y^2$ (Stokes $I$) plus a term modulated by the phase delay $z$, proportional to the linear polarization $E_x^2 - E_y^2$ (Stokes $Q$) in instrument-fixed coordinates.
 Rotation of the instrument about the beam axis rotates the instrument coordinate system relative to the sky to allow separation of Stokes $Q$ and $U$ parameters on the sky.
+Since the instantaneous measurement of the Stokes $Q$ parameter is defined with respect to the instrument, the mapping of $Q$ and $U$ to sky coordinates can be performed in any fixed sky coordinate system (e.g. celestial, ecliptic, or Galactic coordinates).
 A full-aperture blackbody calibrator can be deployed to block either of the two input ports, or stowed so that both ports view the sky.
 With one input port terminated by the calibrator, the modulated term is then proportional to the difference between the sky signal and the calibrator, providing sensitivity to the sky signal in Stokes $I$, $Q$, and $U$ as well as a known reference signal for calibration.
+Circular polarization (Stokes $V$) from astrophysical sources is negligible at millimeter and sub-mm wavelengths, and only appears in the imaginary part of the PIXIE Fourier transform ($\S$3.2.5).